zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 which gives an approximate mapping between the optical and the physical parameters (but keep in mind that the permittivity, the permeability and the conductivity are, in general, complex).

-In order to develop some intuition about the role of the refractive index, let us consider a simple plane wave without a phase shift in a linear isotropic medium:
+In order to develop some intuition about the role of the refractive index, let us consider a simple plane wave without a phase shift in a linear isotropic medium \[[5](#references) (vol. II, ch.
+32)\]:

 $$ \tag{46}
 \begin{aligned}